Tides Today & Tomorrow in Hanbury Point, Mosquito Pass, San Juan I., WA

 What is the tidal range in Hanbury Point, Mosquito Pass, San Juan I., WA today?

-Today's tidal range in Hanbury Point, Mosquito Pass, San Juan I., WA is 12.0 ft — the difference between the day's highest and lowest water level.
-This month's average daily range is about 8.4 ft, so today's swing is above-average.
+Today's tidal range in Hanbury Point, Mosquito Pass, San Juan I., WA is 7.1 ft — the difference between the day's highest and lowest water level.
+This month's average daily range is about 8.3 ft, so today's swing is below-average.

 What is the moon phase in Hanbury Point, Mosquito Pass, San Juan I., WA tonight?

-Tonight the moon over Hanbury Point, Mosquito Pass, San Juan I., WA is New Moon (1% illuminated).
-This places Hanbury Point, Mosquito Pass, San Juan I., WA in a spring tide cycle, so tidal ranges are near their weekly maximum this week.
+Tonight the moon over Hanbury Point, Mosquito Pass, San Juan I., WA is Waning Gibbous (71% illuminated).
+This places Hanbury Point, Mosquito Pass, San Juan I., WA in a transitional tide cycle, so tidal ranges are shifting between spring and neap this week.

 What type of tides does Hanbury Point, Mosquito Pass, San Juan I., WA have — semi-diurnal, diurnal, or mixed?

-Hanbury Point, Mosquito Pass, San Juan I., WA has semi-diurnal tides — two high tides and two low tides roughly every 24 hours and 50 minutes, with similar heights.
+Hanbury Point, Mosquito Pass, San Juan I., WA has diurnal tides — one high tide and one low tide per day, roughly every 24 hours and 50 minutes.

 US Harbors Tidal Data